alfmep/libujson/README.md

 ### Assigning values to a ujson::jvalue
-When assigning a value to ujson::jvalue, it may change the type of JSON value it represents.
-If, for instance, a ujson::jvalue represents a JSON string and is assigned a number, it then represents a JSON number instead of a JSON string.
+When assigning a value to an instance of class `ujson::jvalue`, it may change the type of JSON value it represents.
+If, for example, an instance of ujson::jvalue represents a JSON string and is assigned a number, it then represents a JSON number instead of a JSON string.